-Depths vary greatly on this attractive three acre lake, ranging from six feet at the narrow end nearest the car park to seven feet down the length of the lake and 12 feet at the dam end.
+Depths vary greatly on this attractive three acre lake, ranging from six feet at the narrow end nearest the car park to seven feet down the length of the lake and nine feet at the dam end.

 Although most anglers going for the carp used to fish from the dam wall at the far end of the lake, significant fish are now taken from virtally anywhere on the water, making all pegs popular.

 The biggest fish to come out of Hopsford in recent years was a 36lb common whilst last year fish of 31lbs nd 30lbs were taken on separate occasions by two anglers from Coventry.
 A 31lb mirror was also taken by a lady angler from Suffolk.
 During 2019 the largest common to have been caught weighed in at 29lbs 7oz.

 However, it would be wrong to regarded Hopsford Hall simply as an out and out carp water because it also holds a good head of big bream, many running to between 9lbs and 11lbs with the biggest to have been caught in recent years weighing an impressive 15lb 7oz.
 The biggest bream tend to be taken by anglers fishing for carp with smaller boilies.

 Whilst many of the carp anglers use flavoured boilies, pop-ups and partcile baits, more conventional baits seem to work equally well with sweetcorn, luncheon meat and floating dog biscuits particularly effective for the carp in the summer months.
 Floating baits work well in the shallower parts of the lake when fished close to the marginal weeds.

 It is really only in the winter that boilies come more into their own.
 Generally effective throughout the year are sweetcorn, trout pellet paste, dog-food mixers, maggots and worms.

 Most popular methods for fishing the lake for the silver fish are float fishing on rod or pole around the edges and legering in the deeper water.